AntoniyaIvanova/SoftUni/C#/C# DB/DataBases Basics/02. Basic CRUD/README.md

 of those employees who has salary more than 50000.
 Order them in decreasing order by salary.

-SELECT FirstName, LastName, Salary FROM Employees

-WHERE Salary \>= 50000

-ORDER BY Salary DESC

 ### Example

 | **FirstName** | **LastName** | **Salary** |